 Virtue Foundation collaborates with individuals, organizations, agencies, and institutions to implement high-impact, evidence-based initiatives across the globe.
-Some core past and present partners include: the United Nations, UNESCO, UNICEF, Refugees International, Apple, Microsoft, Toyota, Avon, Standard & Poor’s, the Rockefeller Foundation, iCivics, Cornell University, Asia Society, FilmAid International, Nickelodeon, ABC, NBC, CNN, Newsweek, The Daily Beast, Columbia University, Harvard University, the Rockefeller University, MIT, and UC Berkeley.
+Some core past and present partners include: the United Nations, UNESCO, UNICEF, Refugees International, U.S. Department of State, Dun & Bradstreet, DataRobot, Apple, Microsoft, Toyota, Avon, Standard & Poor’s, the Rockefeller Foundation, iCivics, Cornell University, Asia Society, FilmAid International, Nickelodeon, ABC, NBC, CNN, Newsweek, The Daily Beast, Columbia University, Harvard University, The Rockefeller University, MIT, and UC Berkeley.

 George C. Biddle